Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

-in the scaling limit, where $r=|{\bf x}|$ and $\phi$ is a dimensionless scaling function of its argument~\cite{stanley}. {In the smooth phase, $z=2$ and $\chi=1-d/2$~\cite{stanley} and at the roughening transition at $d=2+\epsilon,\,\epsilon>0$, $z=2$ and $\chi=0$~\cite{stanley,tauber,cole}}.
-Failure of RG to capture the strong coupling phase has led to the development of alternative techniques.
+in the scaling limit, where $r=|{\bf x}|$ and $\phi$ is a dimensionless scaling function of its argument~\cite{stanley}. {In the smooth phase, $z=2$ and $\chi=1-d/2$~\cite{stanley}, and at the roughening transition at $d=2+\epsilon,\,\epsilon>0$, $z=2$ and $\chi=0$~\cite{stanley,tauber,cole}}, which are accessible within perturbative RG calculations.
+In contrast, the strong coupling rough phase cannot be accessed within standard RG calculations~\cite{tauber}.
+Failure of RG to capture the rough phase has led to the development of alternative techniques.
 Notable are the self-consistent mode-coupling theories (MCT)~\cite{mct_cates,jkb-mct}, which have predicted a variety of results on scaling within specific different calculational approaches.
-For example Ref.~\cite{mct_frey} explored the scenario with $d=1$, yielding $z=3/2$, a value known {\em exactly} due to the Galilean invariance and a Fluctuation-Dissipation-Theorem~\cite{stanley}.
-Furthermore, Ref.~\cite{mct_moore} shows that $z$ rises from $z=3/2$ at $d=1$ to 2 around $d_U=3.6$, the upper critical dimension of the KPZ equation.
+For example Ref.~\cite{mct_frey} explored scaling at $d=1$, yielding $z=3/2$, a value known {\em exactly} due to the Galilean invariance and a fluctuation-dissipation theorem~\cite{stanley}.
+Furthermore, Ref.~\cite{mct_moore} showed that $z$ rises from $z=3/2$ at $d=1$ to $2$ around $d_U=3.6$, where $d_U$ is the upper critical dimension of the KPZ equation defined by the dimension in which $z$ touches the value 2 from a smaller numerical value at lower $d<d_U$.
 In contrast, Ref.~\cite{mct_tu} suggests $z<2$ at any finite dimension indicating $d_U=\infty$.
-Furthermore, Refs.~\cite{jkb-mct,jkb-book,bmhd1,bmhd2} used MCT to predict $\chi=(4-d)/6,\,z=(8+d)/6$ that tend to agree reasonably with the numerical results~\cite{kpz-numerics}.
-See also Ref.~\cite{mct_colaiori}, which gives $d_c=4$ and dynamic exponent $z$ in different dimensions.
-More recently, Ref.~\cite{canet} revisited the MCT for the KPZ equation and showed that solutions for the MCT equations for the KPZ equation actually have two branches or two distinct universality classes below $d<2$.
-At $d\geq 2$, there is only one branch that continues to $d_U=4$, giving scaling exponents closed to those known from numerical studies.
+Furthermore, confirming earlier functional RG results of Ref.~\cite{healy-PRA}, Refs.~\cite{jkb-mct,jkb-book,bmhd1,bmhd2} used MCT to arrive, quite separately, at the same dimension-dependent exponents $\chi=(4-d)/6, z=(8+d)/6$, reasonably close to the more recent nonperturbative RG predictions~\cite{nonpert3}.
+This common functional RG and MCT finding suggests explicitly that $d_U=4$, supported independently by Ref.~\cite{foged}, using a third distinct technique.
+See also Ref.~\cite{mct_colaiori}, which gives $d_U=4$ and the dynamic exponent $z$ in different dimensions.
+Furthermore, Ref.~\cite{canet} illustrated the MCT solution for the KPZ equation at $d\geq 2$ that continues to $d_U=4$.
+More recent extensive numerical studies, however, appear to differ from the MCT predictions on the scaling exponents~\cite{num1,num2,num3} and suggest $d_U>4$~\cite{num11,num22,num33,num44}.
+See also Ref.~\cite{halp-2025} for a very recent study on the scaling in the KPZ equation at $d>2$ by combining a variety of techniques.
+Furthermore, the results in Ref.~\cite{num55} tend to indicate the absence of a finite $d_U$.